-Author and Writing Coach Jurgen Wolff
+Your Writing Coach by Jurgen Wolff

-Welcome back, readers!
-I am very pleased to be interviewing Jurgen Wolff this month.
-Jurgen is a writer who teaches creativity and right-brain writing workshops around the world, and has written half a dozen books, including "Your Writing Coach."
+I am pleased to be interviewing Jurgen Wolff, a writer who teaches creativity and right-brain writing workshops around the world, and has written half a dozen books, including Your Writing Coach."
 His screen credits include the feature film, "The Real Howard Spitz," starring Kelsey Grammer, and more than 100 produced episodes of various television series, including "Relic Hunter," "Benson," and "Family Ties," as well as his animated series, "Norman Normal."

 A: The earliest was a disastrous attempt to sell Christmas cards door to door, during which I quickly found out I'm not much of a salesperson.
 Next my father got me a Saturday job serving behind the counter at a deli owned by a friend of his.
 Being a vegetarian, I was not ideally suited to this I didn't know which meats and sausages were which.
 I lasted two Saturdays.